 Along with new industry, the stakeholders attending the ILUS public meetings helped identify several problem intersections (see Figures 2.38-40 for more detail).
 A new transportation study could help both Camp Grayling IMTC and the communities better understand the source of the issues and provide a path to resolution.
-An updated study should include Otsego County so all areas of concern identified by the ILUS community are addressed.
+An updated study should include Otsego County so all areas of concern identified by the JLUS community are addressed.

 Based on this combination of factors, an update to the should include standard operating procedures and be Grayling Area Transportation Study is recommended.
-The plan should consider a wide range of transportation and include access to community recreation areas surrounding Camp Grayling JMTC.
+The shared with the Community Council to help improve public plan should consider a wide range of transportation and include access to community recreation areas surrounding Camp Grayling JMTC.

-Camp Grayling JMTC 4.5.6 Community Outreach and Camp Grayling Community Council
+Camp Grayling JMTC Community Outreach and Camp Grayling Community Council